Treatment of minimal under eye bags, under eye hollowness, and pronounced tear troughs can be done with the help of softer hyaluronic acid fillers.

-Why Fat Transfers Shouldn’t be Performed in Lower Eyelids
+Why Fat Transfers Shouldn’t be Performed in Thin Eyelid Skin

 When it comes to addressing lower eyelid hollowing, people often think that fat transfers are the better solution simply because of the fact that the fat is taken from their own body and is naturally-occurring.
 It is important to understand, however, that fat transfers are complex and unpredictable procedures.

 Among the complexities of fat transfer procedures is the fact that (1) fat is texturally inconsistent, and can leave a lumpy and discolored appearance after being transferred, and easily seen through thin eyelid skin; (2) fat is easily and quickly reabsorbed by the body, where 30-70% fat can be absorbed, so fat transfer mostly involves at least two procedures; (3) fat requires a blood supply and may not take to one, which can lead to complications requiring complex surgical removal; and lastly (4) fat transfer procedures require several surgeries to complete — one for fat harvesting, and another for fat placement.
 Additional enhancements also require surgery to perform, and in the event of an undesirable result, surgery will also be needed to remove or correct it.